May 8, 2026

 Here are some common challenges of using Zapier for integrations:

-• Limited Customization: While Zapier offers a user-friendly interface, it lacks the deep customization that a more advanced integration might require.
+• Limited Customization: While Zapier offers a user-friendly interface, it lacks the level of customization a more advanced integration might require.
 You’re often constrained by the pre-built triggers and actions available for each app.

 • Task Limitations: Zapier operates on a task-based model, and every action (or “zap”) counts toward your monthly task limit.
 High-volume workflows can quickly consume available tasks, leading to additional costs.